Václav Klaus: Rise to premiership

 Klaus entered Czechoslovak politics during the Velvet Revolution in 1989, during the second week of the political uprising, when he offered his services as an economic advisor to the Civic Forum, whose aim was to unify the anti-government movements in Czechoslovakia and overthrow the Communist regime.
 Klaus became Czechoslovakia's Minister of Finance in the "government of national unity" on 10 December 1989.

 In October 1990, Klaus was elected chairman of the Civic Forum.
 Two months later, he led supporters of a free-market economy into the break-away Civic Democratic Party (Občanská demokratická strana or ODS).
-Following a period of strong economic growth, Klaus led ODS to the largest vote share (29.73%) in Czech legislative elections on 5–6 June 1992.
+Following a period of strong economic growth, Klaus led ODS to the largest vote share (29.73%) in Czech parliamentary elections on 5–6 June 1992.
 ODS emerged as by far the largest party, with 76 seats, and Klaus thus became the first democratically elected Prime Minister of the Czech Republic.

 ODS also performed strongly in the Czechoslovak federal election held the same day, becoming the largest party with 48 seats, double the number of the runners-up, the Movement for a Democratic Slovakia (HZDS).
 However, ODS would still have needed support from HZDS to form a government.
 When he began coalition talks with HZDS leader Vladimir Meciar, Klaus told Meciar that unless HZDS was willing to agree to a tighter federation, the only alternative was for the Czechs and Slovaks to form independent nations.
 As Meciar was unwilling to agree to the former option, on 23 July the two leaders agreed to dissolve Czechoslovakia, to take effect on 1 January 1993.

-Klaus led ODS to be the party with the largest vote share (29.62%) in the 1996 legislative elections, and remained prime minister in a minority government.
+Klaus led ODS to be the party with the largest vote share (29.62%) in the 1996 parliamentary elections, and remained prime minister in a minority government.
 However, towards the end of 1997 he was forced to step down as prime minister by opponents in his party in connection with accusations of funding irregularities in the ODS.

 During his term as prime minister, President Václav Havel heavily criticized Klaus' policy of voucher privatization of previously state-owned enterprises.
 The policy was designed to bring about a speedy transition from command economy to free-market economy, but Havel cited the voucher privatization as a cause of the country's subsequent economic problems.